 Transparent blue-green waters, rocky cliffs, snow-white sands, and bountiful fauna and flora.
 These are some of the alluring features that make up the most stunning beaches in the world.

-Whether you’re a wide-eyed traveler who is seeking to explore the lesser-known marvels of the world or a couple who’s in search of the perfect honeymoon destinations, there’s a gorgeous beach waiting for you somewhere in the world!
+Whether you’re a wide-eyed traveler who is seeking to explore the lesser-known marvels of the world or a couple who’s in search of the perfect honeymoon destination, there’s a gorgeous beach waiting for you somewhere in the world!

 From offbeat beaches in Egypt to worldwide known islands in Brazil, we’ve selected the best beach vacations on Earth.